finnfassnacht/blog/README.md

 ## How it works
 That's all you need to do to deploy your app from source.
 Let's talk about the magic that happens after you hit "Create."

-First, IBM Code Engine loads your source code from a repository or from your computer locally.
-It then builds a container image and runs it on the IBM Cloud.
+First, Code Engine loads your source code from a repository or from your computer locally.
+It then builds a container image and runs it on IBM Cloud.

-Your container is run using pen ource technologies Kubernetes and Knative, which automatically scales your application up and down based on traffic.
-This ensures that your application always has enough resources to handle incoming requests, while saving money during low traffic periods when Kubernetes scales down your application.
+Specifically, your container is managed by two open source technologies (Kubernetes and Knative), which automatically scale your application up and down based on the traffic it receives.
+This ensures that your application always has enough resources to handle incoming requests, while saving money during low traffic periods when your application is scalled down again.
+If it receives no traffic, it will even scale to 0 and stops incurring charges.
+Once your application receives traffic, it will automatically "wake up" and scale back up to one instance.

 ## Better Performance
 Congratulations, you now know how to deploy a simple web app quickly and easily!

-But what if I told you there's a way to make your app more efficient
+But what if I told you there's a way to make your application more efficient?

-But what if I told you there's a way to make your app even faster?
 Enter containers.
 When you deploy your app from source, Code Engine creates a container image for you.
-The platform detects the language you're using and selects a broad pre-built image for it, but it doesn't know exactly what your app needs or doesn't need.
-As a result, the image may be larger than necessary, leading to slower performance due to longer start up times.
-By defining your own, container image, you can optimize performance by ensuring that only the necessary components are included.?
-Enter containers.
-When you deploy your app from source, Code Engine creates a container image for you.
-The platform detects the language you're using and selects a broad pre-built image for it, but it doesn't know exactly what your app needs or doesn't need.
-As a result, the image may be larger than necessary, leading to slower performance due to longer start up times.
-By defining your own, container image, you can optimize performance by ensuring that only the necessary components are included.
+The platform detects the language you're using and selects a general purpose pre-built image for it.
+But of course, it doesn't know exactly what your app needs or doesn't need.
+As a result, the image may be larger than necessary, leading to slower deployment performance and longer start up times.
+By defining your own, container image, you can optimize your app by ensuring that only the necessary components are included.

-But what if I told you there's a way to make your app even faster?
-Enter containers.
-When you deploy your app from source, Code Engine creates a container image for you.
-The platform detects the language you're using and selects a broad pre-built image for it, but it doesn't know exactly what your app needs or doesn't need.
-As a result, the image may be larger than necessary, leading to slower performance due to longer start up times.
-By defining your own, container image, you can optimize performance by ensuring that only the necessary components are included.
 ## Making an Image

-To build an image, you don't need to worry about installing Docker or getting its daemon to run properly.
-That's because Code Engine will again build the image for you.
-The difference is that we can specify how to build it.
+Since Code Engine will build the container image for you, you don't need to worry about installing Docker or getting its daemon to run properly.

 To build your own custom image, you'll need to create a Dockerfile.
-In this example, we'll be creating one for the Node.js app.
+In this example, we'll be creating one for the Node.js application.
 To get started, create a new file called "Dockerfile" without any file extension.

 ```dockerfile
 FROM node:alpine